newrelic-experimental/learn-labs-advance-your-nrql/lab-04/readme.md

 - Click 'Save'
 - Click 'Done editing' (top right of Dashboard)

 Try changing the variable selections and observe how the list is the same as the hard coded list.
-Also, take a look at the query for the widget by clicking on the elipsis and choosing 'View query'.
+Also, take a look at the query for the widget by clicking on the ellipsis and choosing 'View query'.
 Notice how the variable is replaced by the values.

 **Important:** When using a query to provide a list of values you **must** use the [`uniques(attr,limit)`](https://docs.newrelic.com/docs/query-your-data/nrql-new-relic-query-language/get-started/nrql-syntax-clauses-functions/#func-uniques) function as we did here.
 If you think there may be a lot of unique values then ensure to set the limit parameter of the `uniques(atrr,limit)` function.
 You can set the limit up to 10,000.